-NOTE—A Trigger frame, sent by the TWT scheduling AP, is defined as intended for the TWT scheduled STA when the Trigger frame contains the AID of the STA in one of its Per User Info fields (see 27.5.2 (UL MU operation)).
+NOTE 1—A Trigger frame, sent by the TWT scheduling AP, is defined as intended for the TWT scheduled STA when the Trigger frame contains the AID of the STA in one of its Per User Info fields (see 27.5.2 (UL MU operation)).
 Otherwise, the Trigger frame is not intended for the STA.
 If the Trigger frame contains one or more random RU(s) for which the STA can gain access according to 27.5.2.6 (UL OFDMA-based random access (UORA)) then the STA can follow the rules defined in 27.14.2 (Power save with UORA) to determine an early TWT SP termination event.

+NOTE 2— A TWT scheduled STA participating in more than one TWT SPs, which overlap in time, stays in awake state until the latest AdjustedMinimumTWTWakeDuration across those TWT SPs expires, and an early termination event enables all TWT SPs to terminate early.(#8090).

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 6752, 6750, 5670):

 A TWT scheduled STA transmits a HE TB PPDU as a response to a Trigger frame that is intended for it and is sent during a trigger-enabled TWT SP (see 27.5.2 (UL MU operation)).
-The TWT scheduled STA that is in PS mode and is awake shall include a PS-Poll frame or an APSD trigger frame in the HE TB PPDU if it intends to solicit buffered BUs from the TWT scheduling AP (see 11.2.2.8 (Receive operation for STAs in PS mode during the CP)) unless the STA has already transmitted the PS-Poll or APSD trigger frame within that TWT SP.
+A TWT scheduled STA(#6750) that is in PS mode and is awake shall include a PS-Poll frame or an APSD trigger frame in the HE TB PPDU if it intends to solicit buffered BUs from the TWT scheduling AP (see 11.2.2.8 (Receive operation for STAs in PS mode during the CP)) unless the STA has already transmitted a PS-Poll(#6752) or APSD trigger frame within that announced TWT SP or the TWT SP is an unannounced TWT SP(#5670).
 The STA may include other frames in the HE TB PPDU.

 NOTE—A TWT scheduling AP sets the bit in the TIM element of the Beacon frame that corresponds to the AID of the TWT scheduled STA to 1 to indicate that it expects the TWT scheduled STA to solicit available buffered BUs (see 11.2.2.8 (Receive operation for STAs in PS mode during the CP)).